-The project was Launched by Australian Disability Discrimination Commissioner Alastair McEwin.
+The project was launched by Australian Disability Discrimination Commissioner Alastair McEwin.
 Assistant Minister for Social Services and Disability Services, Federal Member for Ryan Hon.
-Jane Prentice, MP, introduced Mr. McEwin, followed by a Keynote presentation by Pro Vice Chancellor and Head of Logan Campus Professor Lesley Chenoweth AO, and a series of Panel discussions featuring Qld Disability Commissioner Kevin Cocks AM, CEO Deaf Services Queensland Mr. Brett Casey, and a variety of speakers from our partner organisations and support services along with journalists, mentors, and activists.
-Transcripts and Video of event are available here.
+Jane Prentice, MP, introduced Mr. McEwin, followed by a Keynote presentation by Pro-Vice-Chancellor and Head of Logan Campus Professor Lesley Chenoweth AO, and a series of panel discussions featuring Qld Disability Commissioner Kevin Cocks AM, CEO Deaf Services Queensland Mr. Brett Casey, and a variety of speakers from our partner organisations and support services along with journalists, mentors, and activists.
+Videos of the event are available here.

-The goal of this project was to attempt to effect change in the way people living with disabilities, their families, carers and support workers are represented in the media, and develop a body of media reporting about issues affecting the disability sector.
+The goal of this project was to change the way people living with disabilities, their families, carers and support workers are represented in the media, and develop a body of media reporting about issues affecting the disability sector.

 We see the potential for this project to provide an engaged voice for people with a disability and the disability community more broadly.

-- Develop a body of media reporting around disability in partnership with people with a lived experience of disability including their families and carers, sector and support organisations, and policy makers in this area.
+- A body of media reporting around disability in partnership with people with a lived experience of disability including their families and carers, sector and support organisations, and policymakers in this area.

 - Build on existing reporting guidelines.

-- Develop an Resources and Guides for People living with Disability about their rights when
+- Develop resources and guides for people living with disability about their rights when

 - A physical on-line news site dedicated to reporting issues around disability.

-- Skill development for journalism students around a key issue in society, as the NDIS implementation
+- Specialist media reporter training and skills development for journalism students around a key issue in society, as the NDIS implementation

 - Assist in developing the skills and confidence of people with a lived experience of disability including their families and carers, to share their unique